beego/beedoc/en-US/mvc/controller/errors.md

 # Error Handling

-In web development, we always need to redirect page and error handling.
-Beego use `Redirect` to it:
+In web development, we need to be able to redirect pages and handle errors.
+Beego uses `Redirect` for it:

 ```go
 func (this *AddController) Get() {